 Infrared heaters, seen in all three types of heaters previously listed, are heaters that use technology similar to how the sun emits heat.
 Rather than heating the entire space, they target objects and people to heat them up.

 A good perk for using infrared heaters is that it can be important to the quality of your health.
 Since the invisible infrared wavelength produced by these heaters heat up objects rather than the air, they are efficient at keeping the humidity levels consistent.
 They produce clean heat and some are made without the use of a blower which makes the air cleaner without any dust particles.
-They can even help minimize the production of mold, but that’s more commonly used for spaces like bathrooms rather than patios.

 They are commonly used in yoga studios and saunas due to their ability to improve blood circulation along with several other health benefits like immune systems, arthritis, and drawing toxins from fat cells.
 However, this can still be useful outdoors on a patio.